hlhsu/ROSE/README.md

 </p>

-This repo contains code for training RL agents with adversarial disturbance agents in our work on Advancing the Robustness of Optimal Policies through Strategic Design of Adversaries.
-We build heavily on the OpenAI rllab repo and utilize the repo: ([RARL](https://github.com/lerrel/rllab-adv/tree/master) for baseline comparison.
-We also implement from the repo ([SVPG](https://github.com/montrealrobotics/active-domainrand)
+This repo contains code for training RL agents with adversarial disturbance agents in our work on Variational Adversarial Training Towards Policies with Improved Robustness.
+We build heavily on the OpenAI rllab repo and utilize the repo: ([RARL](https://github.com/lerrel/rllab-adv/tree/master)) for baseline comparison.
+We also implement from the repo ([SVPG](https://github.com/montrealrobotics/active-domainrand))